 The question is, how do they affect testosterone levels?
 Or do they even?

-Looking at the scientific evidence behind tobacco and testosterone, it’s actually something that increases natural testosterone and DHT levels (study, study).
+Looking at the scientific evidence behind tobacco and testosterone, it’s actually something that increases natural testosterone and DHT levels46,47.

-This effect is likely caused by nicotine, which acts as aromatase enzyme inhibitor (turning less testosterone into estrogen) and also blocks the conversion from dihydrotestosterone into a weaker metabolite 3-alpha-diol…
+This effect is likely caused by nicotine, which acts as aromatase enzyme inhibitor48 (turning less testosterone into estrogen) and also blocks the conversion from dihydrotestosterone into a weaker metabolite 3-alpha-diol49.

 …Then there’s also the metals and minerals in tobacco which can have androgenic effects, bottom line being that smokers tend to have bit higher T levels than non-smokers, even though smoking itself is not too healthy thing to do.

 When it comes to cannabis, some studies say that the active ingredient (THC) can inhibit testicular enzymes needed in testosterone production and reduce T-levels, though the effects are reversible and not as significant as some people claim.
-In fact there have been few studies where smoking pot has not negatively impacted any hormones (study, study).
+In fact there have been few studies where smoking pot has not negatively impacted any hormones50,51.

 12. Alcohol in Excess is Not your T-Boosting Pal